 When most people go on vacation, the last thing they want to do on their precious time off is to wait in line.
-Long lines on a cruise ship are sometimes unavoidable, especially on larger ships that may carry up to 4,000 passengers or more on a single trip.
+Long lines on a cruise ship are sometimes unavoidable, especially on larger ships that may carry up to 3,000, 4,000, 5,000 or even more passengers on a single trip.

 Let’s Find Out More About Long Lines on a Cruise Ship

 In fact, today’s largest cruise ships can hold more than 6,300 passengers at maximum occupancy.
 With so many eager travelers on board, how can you avoid spending hours of your vacation just waiting in line?

 You’ll spend less time waiting in line during your cruise if you arrive before lines begin to form.
 Whether you are embarking at the last minute, meandering to the dining room right when dinner begins, visiting the buffet at the peak dining time, or rushing back to the ship just before casting off from the port, you’re sure to find longer lines.

 Instead, opt for earlier shore tour groups, earlier and less crowded assigned or flexible dining times, or the first set of portrait sessions on formal night and you’ll have a much smaller crowd to contend with.